Kurgan

 Sarmatian Kurgan, fourth century BC, Fillipovka, South Urals, Russia.
 A dig led by Russian Academy of Sciences Archeology Institute Prof. L. Yablonsky excavated this kurgan in 2006.
 It is the first kurgan known to have been completely destroyed and then rebuilt to its original appearance.

 A kurgan is a type of tumulus (burial mound) constructed over a grave, often characterized by containing a single human body along with grave vessels, weapons, and horses.
 Originally in use on the Pontic–Caspian steppe, kurgans spread into much of Central Asia and Eastern, Southeast, Western, and Northern Europe during the third millennium BC.

 The earliest kurgans date to the fourth millennium BC in the Caucasus, and some researchers associate these with the Indo-Europeans.
-Kurgans were built in the Eneolithic, Bronze, Iron, Antiquity, and Middle Ages, with ancient traditions still active in Southern Siberia and Central Asia.
+Kurgans were built in the Eneolithic, Bronze, and Iron Ages, Antiquity, and the Middle Ages, with ancient traditions still active in southern Siberia and Central Asia.

 Etymology

-According to the Etymological dictionary of the Ukrainian language the word "kurhan" is borrowed directly from the Kipchak, part of the Turkic languages, and means: fortress, embankment, high grave.
-The word has two possible etymologies, either from the Old Turkic root qori- "to close, to block, to guard, to protect", or qur- "to build, to erect, furnish, or stur".
-According to Vasily Radlov it may be a cognate to qorγan, meaning "fortification, fortress, or a castle".
+The word kurgan comes from a Turkic word meaning a fortified place, embankment, or high grave.
+According to the Etymological Dictionary of the Ukrainian Language, the Ukrainian kurhan was borrowed from a Kipchak Turkic language with this meaning.
+Scholars have proposed two possible origins: the Old Turkic root qori-, meaning "to close", "guard", or "protect", or qur-, meaning "to build", "erect", or "furnish".
+According to linguist Vasily Radlov, it may be related to qorγan, meaning "fortified place", "fortress", or "castle".

-The Russian noun, already attested in Old East Slavic, comes from an unidentified Turkic language.
-Kurgans are mounds of earth and stones raised over a grave or graves.
-Popularised by its use in Soviet archaeology, the word is now widely used for tumuli in the context of Eastern European and Central Asian archaeology.
+The Russian word kurgan, attested in Old East Slavic, is also thought to have come from an unidentified Turkic language.

-Origins and spread
+In archaeology, a kurgan is a burial mound of earth and stone built over one or more graves.
+The term is widely used for burial mounds in the archaeology of Eastern Europe and Central Asia.

-Some sceptre graves could have been covered with a tumulus, placing the first kurgans as early as the fifth millennium BC in eastern Europe.
-However, this hypothesis is not accepted unanimously.
+History

-Kurgans were used in Ukrainian and Russian steppes, their use spreading with migration into southern, central, and northern Europe in the third millennium BC.
+The earliest confirmed kurgans date to the fourth millennium BCE in the Caucasus.
+Some researchers associate these early burial mounds with the Proto-Indo-Europeans, the prehistoric people thought to have spoken the ancestral Proto-Indo-European language.

-Later, Kurgan barrows became characteristic of Bronze Age peoples, and have been found from Ukraine, Belarus, Bulgaria (Thracians, Getae, etc.), and Romania (Getae, Dacians), the Caucasus, Russia, to Kazakhstan, Mongolia, and the Altay Mountains.
+Over the following millennia, the tradition of building kurgans spread across the Pontic–Caspian steppe into much of Central Asia and Europe.
+For thousands of years, people raised burial mounds over the graves of their dead during the Eneolithic, Bronze Age, Iron Age, and into the Middle Ages.
+By the Iron Age, kurgans had become characteristic burial monuments of many cultures across the Eurasian steppe and southeastern Europe, including the Scythians, Sarmatians, Thracians, Getae, and Dacians.
+In parts of southern Siberia and Central Asia, the tradition continued even longer.

-There are several thousand kurgans in Hungary, some of them are 4000 years old.
+Some archaeologists have proposed an even earlier origin for kurgans.
+They suggest that certain flat graves, including those of the Varna culture of the western Black Sea region and the Suvorovo culture of the Pontic–Caspian steppe, were originally covered by burial mounds that later eroded away.
+If correct, this would place the earliest kurgans in eastern Europe as early as the fifth millennium BCE.
+However, this interpretation is not widely accepted.